Published on: 19th July 2013 | Updated on: 15th March 2022

 Rurality, controlled localities and the provision of pharmaceutical services by doctors

 A meeting was held on 15 October 2010 at which representatives from DHSC, PSNC, the GPC, the DDA, NHS Employers and NHS PCC discussed the history of rurality, controlled localities and the provision of pharmaceutical services by doctors.
 A document was prepared by the Department of Health and Social Care’s Advisory Group on the NHS (Pharmaceutical Services) Regulations and NHS PCC.
 It explains the background to the provisions within the 2005 (and previous) regulations which permit doctors to provide pharmaceutical services to eligible patients and the background to controlled localities.
+This document was originally produced in November 2010.
+It has been subsequently updated to reflect the current regulations.
 A copy of the Clothier report, referred to in the document,can be found here.

 Guidance for LMCs and LPCs by the GPC/DDA/PSNC

 The NHS (Pharmaceutical Services) Regulations 2005, which came into effect on 1 April 2005, replaced the 1992 regulations and set out the legislative framework to support the position agreed by the Dispensing Doctors Association and the PSNC.
 Although the 2005 Regulations were revoked by the 2012 Regulations, and these have in turn been revoked by the NHS (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013, the principles have broadly been carried forwards.